tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 ## BOM
 The [BOM](BOM.md) refers to the pedal design which I have choosen, see below:
 ![image](Images/Build_1.jpg).

-There are multiple ways to build the pedal.
+I've designed it mostly from of the shelf norm metal parts, thus it is easy and cheap to reproduce.
+However, there are multiple ways to build the pedal.
 I suggest that you only use this BOM as a reference and build your DIY active pedals however you like them.
 Go to our discord server and search for images to get inspirations.

 The first pedal costs me about 300€.
 Another add-on pedal costed me about 240€, since I bough some of the parts in packs for the first pedal and thus already had them.